noahmlee/lost-cove/content/Notes/Abstraction.md

 #### 3. **APIs and Libraries**

 When you use a library or API, you're leveraging abstraction.
-You don’t need to know how it works internally—just how to use it.
+You don’t need to know how it works internally, just how to use it.
 ```js
 fetch("https://api.example.com/data")
 	.then((res) => res.json())